 Corroboration can also be provided by the speedometer of a police vehicle, radar equipment, or Vascar or by the speed testing device being used.
 The courts have held that a person may be convicted on the evidence of one police officer supported by evidence by him of the reading of a speedometer or other mechanical means, even if there is no evidence that the speedometer had been tested.
 The same principle applies to radar guns.
 This may not be the case if the speed alleged is only marginally over the limit.

 Just because you choose not to challenge a speeding offence, it doesn't mean you will lose your licence provided you get the best advice.
 If this is your main concern then have a look at our pages on Exceptional Hardship and also Special Reasons.
-Also get in touch with us for a free initial consultation and you'll receive tailored advice for your personal circumstances.
+Also get in touch with us for an initial consultation and you'll receive tailored advice for your personal circumstances.

 Call us on 0330 1330 081 today.